MineZDev/MineZ/README.md

 MineZ
 =====

-The best OpenSource MineZ plugin!
+The best OpenSource MineZ minigame from Shotbow!